 The Audi A4 hydraulic damper must be put in an upright position for at least three (3) hours before installation.
 This ensures the proper distribution of hydraulic fluid within the damper tensioner.
 See Image C below to see the correct upright position.

-Do not remove the locking pin in the damper without first reading all of the following steps.
+Do not remove the locking pin in the damper without first reading all the following steps.
 Audi A4 damper lock pin tool T400011 should only be removed at the appropriate time and in the manner outlined in the accompanying instructions.

 If the pin is accidently removed before installation and the damper piston has been released / extended, then a very specific procedure to properly compress the damper piston must be followed.
 Done improperly, irreversible damage to the hydraulic tensioner damper will occur.